What are "Assault Rifles"?

 As to the looks.
 We hear all about features; collapsing stocks, pistol grips, "clips" and bayonet lugs from those that want to ban them.
 These "features" are cosmetic.

 Let me give you an analogy I like to use as an example of how those that oppose lawful firearms ownership like to vilify these rifles.

 It's as simple as that.
-A pistol grip and a bayonet lug does not make a rifle any more dangerous or more powerful.
-As to the collapsible stock, it changes the length of the rifle approximately 2 inches, it does not make a significant difference to anything unless you are short, in which case it makes the rifle much easier to shoot.
+A pistol grip and a bayonet lug do not make a rifle any more dangerous or more powerful.
+As to the collapsible stock, it changes the length of the rifle approximately 2 inches, it does not make a significant difference to anything unless you are short, which makes the rifle much easier to shoot.

 We also hear a lot about "weapon of choice" To note, there are approximately 100 million lawfully owned rifles in the United States, approximately 25% of which could be considered "Assault Rifles" depending on whose definition is used.

-Of these 25 million approximately 1/2 are AR15 platform rifles, 70+% of which have sold since the AWB expired in 2004.
+Of these 25 million approximately fifty percent are AR15 platform rifles, seventy plus percent of which have sold since the AWB expired in 2004.
 Despite this huge sales boom, violent crime including homicides committed with firearms of ALL TYPES has gone DOWN every year for 2 decades.
 Homicides committed with rifles make up approximately 1% of total homicides nation wide.
 Simply put a new "Assault Weapons" Ban is in actuality a semi automatic rifle ban, which is exactly what those that oppose our Second Amendment freedom want.

 Bans do not work, criminals break laws, and they don't care how many are written.